NinadJog/pigeonhole-scala/README.md

-# scala-exercises
+# Pigeonhole Problem
-Scala solutions to several short problems
+A solution for the pigeonhole problem in Scala 2